calypsoriebe/Milestone-Proj1/README.md

 # Milestone-Proj1

 The repo for my first milestone project!

-***
+---

 ## Inspo and how to play

 I was inspired by my favorites games (pokemon) to make a pixelated web browser game.\
-The game will start with you picking your starting _tomo-mon_, and picking your character.\
+The game will start with you picking ~~your starting _tomo-mon_, and picking~~ your character.\
 From there you will walk around the wild and find encounters. \
-Once in an encounter you will battle other _tomo-mons_.\
+~~Once in an encounter you will battle other _tomo-mons_.~~\
-The goal is to fight as many as you can before getting knocked out. \
+~~The goal is to fight as many as you can before getting knocked out.~~ \
-Everytime you win a battle your stats will go up a little, and after and x amount of wins you should get healed.\
+~~Everytime you win a battle your stats will go up a little, and after and x amount of wins you should get healed.~~\
-***
+Above was my _original_ idea for the game.
+I have since decided to make it a more chill indie pixel like game where you go around the town you start in,\
+and you find clues to help you find your _tomo-mon_ friend.

+---

 ## Controls

 WASD for movement\
 You can click on any buttons or prompts on the page\
 Those should be all the controls for now :)\
 very simple!
-Enjoy!\
-***
+Enjoy!

+---

 ## bugs

 Here I will list any bugs and fixes I come across!